Did You Know Your Weekly Team Meeting Could Be Costing You? (ROI & Solutions 2026)

 Featured image for Did You Know Your Weekly Team Meeting Could Be Costing You?
 (ROI & Solutions 2026)

-Weekly team meetings are the most common ritual in the modern workplace.
-They are the least examined.
+Weekly team meetings are the most common ritual in the modern workplace and one of the least examined.
 Many leaders assume that if people are talking, something productive must be happening.
 That assumption alone is costing companies more than they realize.

 Here’s something you don’t want to hear: that 1-hour Monday morning weekly team meeting you’ve been running for years?
 It might be one of your biggest productivity drains.